It takes clarity

 • Inform investment decisions and frame climate risk in sovereign debt analysis

-• Guide active engagement with sovereign issuers to ensure better management of physical and transition risks
+• Guide conversations with sovereign issuers to ensure better management of physical and transition risks

 • Meet their own net zero targets and measure portfolio alignment